 where

 TUHR_PREAMBLE is defined in Equation (38-97).

-Except in an EHT sounding NDP, In UHR MU PPDU and UHR TB PPDU, a Data field follows the UHR-STF and UHR-LTF fields.
-In UHR ELR PPDU, a Data field follows the UHR-STF, UHR-LTF and ELR-SIG fields.
-The number of symbols in the Data field and the packet extension duration are computed from Equation (38-95) and Equation (38-96), respectively.
+NSYM is defined in Equation (38-aa), Equation (38-bb) and Equation (38-cc), respectively for UHR MU PPDU, UHR TB PPDU and UHR ELR PPDU.

-The received PSDU bits are assembled into octets, decoded, and present to the MAC using a series of PHY-DATA.indication(DATA) primitive exchanges.
+The received PSDU bits are assembled into octetsand present to the MAC using a series of PHY-DATA.indication(DATA) primitive exchanges.
 Any final bits that cannot be assembled into a complete octet are considered pad bits and discarded.
 After the reception of the final bit of the last PSDU octet, and possible padding and tail bits, the PHY entity shall check whether packet extension and/or signal extension is applied.
 If packet extension and/or signal extension is applied, the PHY entity shall wait until the packet extension and/or signal extension expires before issuing a PHY-RXEND.indication (NoError, RXVECTOR) returning to the RX IDLE state, as shown in Figure 38-80 (PHY receive state machine).